simon-o-matic/GdayMuso/README.md

 While working on your tasks, please commit and push your code, including WIPs.
 We want to see your rich interior coding-life, not just one hairball at the end.

-Each task is just a prompt, at the end of the project, as long as you meet the exit critera, what order you approach the project is up to you.
+Each task is just a prompt, at the end of the project, as long as you meet the acceptance critera, what order you approach the project is up to you.

 ## P-Zeros